nervina-labs/joyid-sdk-go/README.md

 # joyid-sdk-go

-The go sdk of [JoyID Lock Script Demo with dynamic link library joyid.so](https://github.com/nervina-labs/joyid-lib-demo) and the contract deployment can be seen in [wiki-testnet-deployment](https://github.com/nervina-labs/joyid-lib-demo/wiki/Testnet-Deployment)
+The Go SDK of [JoyID Lock Script Demo with dynamic link library joyid.so](https://github.com/nervina-labs/joyid-lib-demo) and the contract deployment can be seen in [wiki-testnet-deployment](https://github.com/nervina-labs/joyid-lib-demo/wiki/Testnet-Deployment)

 ## Install